eostermueller/heapSpank/README.md

 ## Configure and Run

-6. Using JAVA_HOME/bin/jps or similar, find the pid of the Java process in which you want to detect memory leaks, assuming heapSpank and JVM to be monitored are on the same machine.
+6. Using JAVA_HOME/bin/jps or similar, find the pid of the Java process you want to monitor for leaks, assuming heapSpank and JVM to be monitored are on the same machine.
 To monitor a remote JVM, see the section below on Headless heapSpank.
 7. Find the topmost node in JMeter -- named "heapSpank".
 Set the HEAPSPANK_PID to the pid from the above step.
 [This screenshot](https://cloud.githubusercontent.com/assets/175773/19832211/f1ec898e-9de2-11e6-8be4-ce688b7862e5.png) shows how.

 8. Make sure load (preferably steady state load) is being applied to the system you are testing for leaks.
 It helps to run at steady for a few minutes before starting heapSpank.